sociotal/web-user-environment/README.md

 ## Directory Structure

-The `web_user_environment` directory in this repository has the following structure:
+The `web-user-environment` directory in this repository has the following structure:

 ```
 -deployment/
   |__src/  #contains the source code, see README file to configure and run it.
   |__application/ #contains a zip file to download, unzip it and see README file.
--documentation/
+-README.md/
-  # current directory containing this file.
+  # this file.

 ```